Summer

 Term overview

-Take one of our wide range of 3-credit courses while enjoying the long days and mild weather of early summer in Ireland.
-You will have the opportunity to experience exhilarating outdoor activities like surfing, horseback riding, hiking, kayaking, and boat tours around the gorgeous local coastline.
+Choose from a wide selection of 3-credit courses while soaking up the long daylight hours and mild early summer weather.
+In between classes, dive into thrilling outdoor activities like surfing, horseback riding, hiking, kayaking, and scenic boat tours along Dingle’s breathtaking coastline.

 DESCRIPTION